Riot Games: History

 Riot Games collaborated with French animation studio Fortiche to release an animated series, Arcane.
 The series was released worldwide in November 2021 on Netflix, and by parent company Tencent in China, and received a favorable critical reception.
 In March 2022, Riot Games announced that it had invested in Fortiche and, as a result, its chief content officer Brian Wright and director of corporate development Brendan Mulligan were joining Fortiche's board of directors.
 That same month, Riot also hired executives from Netflix, Paramount, and HBO Max to head development of film, TV, and music endeavors built around the company's intellectual property.

 In October 2022, Riot acquired Wargaming Sydney—a subsidiary of Cyprus-based Wargaming that had originally developed the MMO middleware BigWorld—for an undisclosed amount, and renamed it Riot Sydney.
 The acquisition excludes rights to the BigWorld technology itself, as well as its publishing arm.

+In January 2023, Riot Games cut 46 employees in a round of layoffs.
+In the same month, it suffered a cyberattack that stole source code for League of Legends, Teamfight Tactics, and an anti-cheat platform.
+The hackers in question put the stolen data up for sale on the dark web for US$700,000.
+In 2023, several games under the Riot Forge label were released, including The Mageseeker by Digital Sun, and Song of Nunu by Tequila Works.
+In September 2023, Dylan Jadeja became company CEO.

+Riot announced in January 2024 that it would be laying off 530 employees, or about 11% of its workforce, as well as sunsetting the Riot Forge effort as well as its planned Twitch competitor, Riot Esports Network (REN).
+Jadeja stated the rationale for the layoffs: "A decision like this has a massive impact on people's lives and on the culture of Riot.
+We're not doing this to appease shareholders or to hit some quarterly earnings number – we've made this decision because it's a necessity.
+It's what we need to do in order to maintain a long-term focus for players."
+In May 2024, the company was sued in the California federal court over its partnership with bankrupt cryptocurrency exchange FTX.
+Lawyers for the plaintiff said the claims were brought as their losses from FTX could not be recovered due to the bankruptcy proceedings.

+In June 2025, Riot Games announced the closure of Hypixel Studios, the development team behind the sandbox game Hytale, which the company acquired in 2020.
+After years of development, including a major engine rewrite and a delayed beta originally slated for 2021.
+Hypixel CEO Aaron Donaghey confirmed that the project could not be completed in a way that honored the original vision, leading to both the cancellation of Hytale and the phased wind‑down of Hypixel Studios.